-As an employee, it is important to understand your rights when it comes to your wages.
+As an employee, you have rights when it comes to your wages.
 If you have found yourself wondering if employers can pay you less than minimum wage, you are in the right place.
 Typically, a company can’t pay less than the state’s minimum wage, but certain job roles are subject to an exception.

 What Is the Current Minimum Wage in Massachusetts?

 The current minimum wage in Massachusetts is $15.00 per hour.
-This rate may change over time due to legislative updates so you can consult with a Boston employment and labor lawyer for the most accurate information regarding Massachusetts minimum wage.
+This rate may change over time due to legislative updates.
+You can consult with a Boston employment and labor lawyer for the most accurate information regarding the Massachusetts minimum wage.

 For a free legal consultation, call (860) 999-9394